<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 What is a “Workflow”?

-Government Agencies (Ex.
-Cities, Counties, Utilities, Water & Wastewater Districts, Airport Authorities, School Districts) offer various services to their customers – they allow architects, homeowners, contractors and engineers to submit building construction plans for review, apply for permits, schedule inspections, pay fees, pay property taxes, utility bills, parking tickets etc. Each of these business processes can be defined as a Workflow.
+Government Agencies (such as Cities, Counties, Towns, Water & Wastewater Districts, Airport Authorities, School Districts) offer various services to their customers – they allow developers, architects, homeowners, contractors, engineers and designers to submit plans for review, apply for permits, schedule inspections, pay fees, pay property taxes, utility bills, parking tickets etc..
+Each of these business processes can be defined as a Workflow.
 The Workflow models the “flow of work” from one person or system to another.
-This model is also used as common ground between business teams and software development teams during implementation.
+This model is a used as a common ground between business teams and software development teams during implementation.

-Plan Review, Planning, Permitting, Inspections & Licensing services departments in Government Agencies typically have several business processes/workflows.
+Departments overseeing development in government agencies have several business processes that can be defined as Land Management Workflows.
 For example, a Building construction plan review workflow in a city or county could begin with an Intake step where the application forms and plans that a customer submits are received by a staff person.

 Allowing an individual to manage his/her work plate

 In other instances a workflow signifies work done by the same person at different points in time.
 In these cases the project flows from and to the same person, but the flow signifies a change in some way of the nature of work being performed.
-For example, in a small government agency, the Plan Reviewers themselves perform the Intake on a project/case and then proceed with the review of the plans submitted.
+For example, in a small jurisdiction, the Plan Reviewers themselves perform the Intake on a project and then proceed with the review of the plans submitted.

 Sages_WorkFlow2